Zach-Fong/RedditScorePredictor/README.md

 There is also two score predictors **predict_score_old.py** and **predict_score_new.ipynb**, as well as **report.pdf** which contains a written report of this project excluding the **predict_score_new.ipynb** portion.

 ## Getting Started
-1. Install requirements
+1. Installing requirements
 ```sh
 $ pip install -r  requirements.txt
 ```

 2. Running the pipeline

 The data processing pipeline was originally created on a remote cluster that utilized the HDFS, so the pathnames in these files may not be correct.
-The datasets we use can be found here: https://github.com/webis-de/webis-tldr-17-corpus.
+The datasets used in this project can be found here: https://github.com/webis-de/webis-tldr-17-corpus.

 Run each file using:
 ```sh